Cargill/splinter-docs/docs/0.5/references/cli/splinterd.1.md

 `--tls-server-key SERVER-KEY`
 : Specifies the path and file name for the server key.
   (Default: `/etc/splinter/certs/server.key`.)

+`--tls-rest-api-cert REST-API-CERT`
+: Specifies the path and file name for the REST API certificate, which is used by `splinterd` when it is hosting the REST API over HTTPS.
+  (Default: `/etc/splinter/certs/rest_api.crt`.)

+`--tls-rest-api-key REST-API-KEY`
+: Specifies the path and file name for the REST API key.
+  (Default: `/etc/splinter/certs/rest_api.key`.)

 `--whitelist WHITELIST` `[,...]`
 : Lists one or more trusted domains for cross-origin resource sharing (CORS).